Constitutional Framework

 Not a party platform.
 Prior to any specific policy agenda.
 A social democrat and a market liberal can both operate within the constitutional floor, disagreeing about tax rates while agreeing that no computational authority exercises coercive power without a receipt.

-VII.
+VIII.
 Open Questions

 Constitutional documents that pretend completeness invite brittle implementation.
 The following questions are identified as requiring further development through multi-stakeholder deliberation: